jschiefner/horse-tracker-cvlab/README.md

 # Lab course Horse detection

+ - Repository based on https://github.com/qqwweee/keras-yolo3, to train follow the instructions there
-Copy Folders marked in gitignore to run the examples
+ - Copy Folders marked in gitignore to run the examples

 ### Usage